 Continue to measure the carbon footprint for the Harrison Drive depot.
-(Achieved) ~ Continue to develop strategies to reduce our overall carbon footprint.
-(Ongoing) $\triangleright$ Review environmental targets.
-(Achieved) &gt; Provide pricing signals to connected consumers which enable sound economic decisions to be made regarding investment in new technologies such as photovoltaic generation, battery storage and electric vehicles.
-(Achieved)
+(Achieved) Continue to develop strategies to reduce our overall carbon footprint.
+(Ongoing) Continue to promote the uptake of electric vehicles in the Waipa Networks area.
+(Achieved) Encourage retailers to offer pricing options that reflect Waipa Networks "Advanced Pricing" strategy (efficient use of network) (Achieved)